Casehero The marketplace for case solutions.

 Product: Angiomax Drug

-• The Medicines Co. acquired it for $2 Million, and contracted investment of $28 Million.
+• The Medicines Co. acquired it for $2 Million and contracted an investment of $28 Million.

 • Biogen would get royalties from the sale of the drugs (initially 6%, rising to 20% of revenues as sales rise)